jerhon/honlsoft-v2/blog/2021/2021-12-31-time-tracking-in-markdown.md

 It's a pretty simple little utility.
-The source is here: https://github.com/jerhon/markdown-timelogger It's a work in progress and based on some pretty strict formatting rules, so don't expect it to work flawlessly if you clone and try to use it.
+The source is here: https://github.com/jerhon/markdown-timelogger It's a work in progress and based on some pretty strict formatting rules, so don't expect it to work flawlessly.
 I've added some unit tests, but plan on adding a few more.

-I plan on posting a few more articles on the various NuGet packages and the Clean Architecture principles I was able to apply in the application.
+I also plan on posting a few more articles on the various NuGet packages and the Clean Architecture principles I was able to apply in the application.